AhmedRagheb/air-quality/README.md

 ## Description

-REST API responsible for exposing “the air quality information” of a nearest city to GPS coordinates using iqair : https://www.iqair.com/fr/commercial/air-quality-monitors/airvisual-platform/api
+- REST API responsible for exposing “the air quality information” of a nearest city to GPS coordinates using iqair : https://www.iqair.com/fr/commercial/air-quality-monitors/airvisual-platform/api

+- Check API doc from this [swagger](http://localhost:5000/api)

 ## Installation